Still in the saddle: Australian racing goes on amid pandemic

 But racing officials have banned riders from shuttling between states on commercial flights for fear they will catch the virus.

-So prominent jockey Hugh Bowman - the regular rider of the former top-ranked Winx - and a fellow Sydney jockey Tommy Berry, set out by car on Thursday for the 545-mile (877-kilometer) drive to Melbourne.
+So prominent jockey Hugh Bowman — the regular rider of the former top-ranked Winx — and a fellow Sydney jockey Tommy Berry, set out by car on Thursday for the 545-mile ( 877-kilometre ) drive to Melbourne.

 Completing the 10-hour drive to return for Sydney's big Saturday meeting would have been trickier.
 Luckily, a handful of prominent Melbourne-based jockeys — taking rides in Sydney — have chartered a private jet to dodge the commercial flight ban.
 Melbourne racing officials have helped by rescheduling the William Reid Stakes to run an hour earlier than planned, so the jockeys' flight can arrive at Sydney airport before its usual night-time curfew.